Unlimited-Research-Cooperative/Bio-Silicon-Synergetic-Intelligence-System/README.md

 - **Brain Surface Communication**: Neural activities are mapped via AI, translating into game movements and vice versa.
 - **Signal Transmission**: The process begins with brain surface signals, read from our MEA, transmitted through a FreeEEG32 board, to BrainFlow for acquisition, then into our custom software for analysis.
-- **Neuromimetic Feedback**: Neural signals are decoded into game actions, with game and in-game rat movement data (facilitating a self-loop learning concept) encoded back into neuromimetic signals.
+- **Neuromimetic Feedback**: Neural signals are decoded into game actions, with game and in-game action data (facilitating a self-loop learning concept) encoded back into neuromimetic signals.
 These signals are then fed back into the rat brain.
-- **Signal Processing**: The 32 signals are sent to two 16 port usb hubs, connected to modified usb-audio converters, followed by resistors for voltage division to match ECoG voltage levels.
+- **Signal Processing**: The signals are sent to a usb hub, connected to modified usb-audio converters, followed by resistors for voltage division to match ECoG voltage levels.

 ## Microelectrode Array (MEA) Specifications

 ### Electrode Specifications

-- **Type**: 64 electrodes (32 input/recording, 32 output/stimulation).
 - **Wire Gauge**: 30 AWG (254.6 micrometers diameter).
-- **Array Area**: 3 cm² total coverage.
-- **Spatial Resolution**: 400-500 micrometers.
-- **Temporal Resolution**: 1000 - 2000 Hz.
+- **Temporal Resolution**: 512hz

 ### Encasement and Design